 The planning effort is currently in preparation.
-Due to COVID-19, CEDC has readjusted its schedule to launch an RFP for a consultant, and expects the RFP to be announced summer 2020.
-As such, community meetings have been delayed and will be rescheduled.
+Due to COVID-19, CEDC has readjusted its schedule to launch an RFP for a consultant, and expects the RFP to be announced mid-2020.
+As such, community meetings for master planning have been delayed and will be rescheduled.

 For a sneak peek into the planning effort, we invite you to add your name to our 'Planning Friends' e-mail group.

 a short history of Westport

 Westport is a small early 20th-century residential neighborhood in south Baltimore defined by its topography and the modes of transportation that extend through it.

 Westport, a neighborhood that Baltimore annexed in 1918, is a self-contained industrial village that has survived far-reaching physical and cultural changes over its existence.
 From its beginning as a late 19th century agricultural area settled by the Maryland-born children of German immigrants, Westport developed to become a working class neighborhood in the 20th century.
 Well into the mid-20* century Westport was a stable settlement characterized by longtime residents.
 In addition to this German American core, Westport added new residents from other states and immigrants from other countries as the Carr-Lowrey Glass Works expanded and intensive residential development took place after the 1918 annexation.
 Westport can claim its share of famous sons, including Baseball Hall of Famer Al Kaline and noted movie theater historian Robert K. Headley.